Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 ### Call me by my name.
 Rasa Entities and Slots

-Theoretically, you can get Rasa to do virtually anything by writing Custom Actions in Python (or other programming language), but proper documentation for custom actions is nowhere to be found as of July 21, 2021.
+Theoretically, you can get Rasa to do virtually anything by writing Custom Actions in Python (or other programming language), but proper documentation for Custom Actions is nowhere to be found as of July 21, 2021.

 We tried to guess which syntax Rasa needs from unhelpful error messages, but failed miserably.
 The difficult thing is not to write in Python, but to connect the ML part with the Python part in Rasa.
 And, by the way, even if you manage to do it, you need to run Python on a second server (Action Server), apart from all the ML stuff.

-Without custom actions, it's impossible to save user messages, or the data extracted from them, anywhere except Rasa Slots, and only users themselves have access to those.
+Without Custom Actions, it's impossible to save user messages, or the data extracted from them, anywhere except Rasa Slots, and only users themselves have access to those.

 Anyway, it feels good when someone calls you by your name, and that's doable with Rasa Slots & Entities.